crockstylie/fr-antoinehory-divination/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request against the `main` (or `master`) branch of the original repository.
+5. Open a Pull Request against the `main` branch of the original repository.

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` (or `LICENSE`) for more information.
+See `LICENSE.txt` for more information.

-*(Create a file named `LICENSE` or `LICENSE.txt` in the root of your repository and paste the MIT License text into it.
-You can find the MIT License text easily online.)*

 ## Contact